graham-walker/youtube-dl-react-viewer/README.md

 UPDATE_YOUTUBE_DL_ON_JOB_START      Automatically update yt-dlp when a download
                                     job is started
                                     (true|false, default: false)

+AUDIO_ONLY_MODE_ENABLED             Enable usage of audio only mode.
+Audio
+                                    transcription is done live which may have a performance impact on the server
+                                    (true|false, default: true)

+AUDIO_ONLY_MODE_BITRATE             Bitrate to use when transcoding the audio
+                                    stream in audio only mode
+                                    (number, default: 128000)

 VERBOSE                             Print detailed error messages to the
                                     console